markjacksonfishing/katacoda/secure/secure-forensics-activity-audits/intro.md

-Sysdig's Kubernetes Activity Auditing provides a chronological sequence of user and/or system activity on the Kubernetes cluster.
-This information can be used to investigate the actions taken (either by a Kubernetes user or by the system) around a specific point in time, perhaps of any security policy event.
-For example, it could be used to trace a `kubectl exec` user interaction and list all the command and network activity that happened inside the pod.

-This features allows Sysdig Secure to correlate the interactive requests from a Kubernetes user with the commands and network connections performed inside the container, allowing the operator to trace this activity back to a user identity.
+Sysdig's Kubernetes Activity Auditing provides a chronological sequence of user and/or system activity on your Kubernetes cluster.
+This information can be used to investigate the actions taken, either by a Kubernetes user or by the system, at a specific point in time, perhaps of any security policy event.
+For example, it could be used to trace a '`kubectl exec`' user interaction and correlate that with all the commands and network activity that occurred inside the container, hence allowing the operator to trace this activity back to a user identity.

 It allows cluster administrator to answer the following questions: